What is hydrops fetalis?

 The symptoms of hydrops may look like other health conditions.
+It is almost always diagnosed during pregnancy or immediately at birth.
 Make sure your baby sees his or her healthcare provider for a diagnosis.

 How is hydrops fetalis diagnosed?

 Ultrasound.
 This test uses sound waves to create images of blood vessels, tissues, and organs.
-The doctor will use the ultrasound to look at how your baby's internal organs are working.
-He or she can see how blood flows through various vessels.
+The healthcare provider will use the ultrasound to look at how your baby's internal organs are working.
+The provider can see how blood flows through different vessels.

 Fetal blood sampling.
-This is done by placing a needle through the mother's uterus and into a blood vessel of the fetus or the umbilical cord.
+This is done by placing a needle through your uterus and into one of your baby’s blood vessels or the umbilical cord.

 Amniocentesis.
-This test Involves withdrawing some of the amniotic fluid around the fetus for testing.
+This test involves removing some of the amniotic fluid around your baby for testing.

 How is hydrops fetalis treated?

 Treatment of hydrops depends on the cause.
 During pregnancy, hydrops may be treatable only in certain cases.
-You may need early delivery.
+You may need to deliver your baby early.
 In a newborn baby, treatment may include:

 - Help for breathing problems.
 This may be with extra oxygen or a breathing machine (ventilator)

-- Removing extra fluid from spaces around the lungs and abdomen using a needle
+- Removing extra fluid from spaces around the lungs, heart, or inside the belly using a needle

 Key points about hydrops fetalis

-- Hydrops fetalis is severe swelling (edema) in the fetus or newborn baby.
+- Hydrops fetalis is severe swelling (edema) in an unborn baby or a newborn baby.
 It is a life-threatening problem.

 - Hydrops develops when too much fluid leaves the baby's bloodstream and goes into the tissues.